 In due course he returned to Australia, living in a quiet shack in a remote valley where he grew and sold vegetables.
 When one of his neighbours was arrested for a vicious assault on his son, Robert stepped in and became the boy’s ward.
 Kate Summerscale tracked the boy — now a man in his nineties — to his home in Australia and learned how Robert had been a force for good in his life.
 That man, Harry Mulville, gave thanks to his de facto father by arranging a headstone for Robert.

-By the end of The Wicked Boy it was impossible not to feel that whatever wrong Robert had committed in his early life, his rescue of another unhappy child, had in the end been his redemption.
+Whatever wrong Robert had done in his early life, by the end of book you feel that his rescue of another unhappy child, had been his redemption.